mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/deploy-best-practice/index.md

 We recommend NUMA is disabled on the DC/OS Agent node.
 Please consult your operating system or system manual to do this.

-### Transparent HugePages *(Red Hat/CentOS only)*
+### Transparent HugePages

-*Note: this section does not apply to Debian/Ubuntu or CentOS/Red Hat 5 and lower.*

-Recent versions of CentOS and Red Hat enable a memory optimisation named Transparent HugePages.
+Recent versions of Linux operating systems enable a memory optimisation named Transparent HugePages.
 We recommend this is disabled as it does not perform optimally under MongoDB *(or most other)* workloads.

 MongoDB will log the following warning if Transparent HugePages are enabled: